vladsolntsev/symfony-upgrade-pack/README.md

-# Symfony Project
+# Symfony Upgrade Pack

-This is a Symfony template with a Docker environment and quality assurance/testing tools.
+This app is a Symfony template with a Docker environment & quality assurance/testing tools.

 It uses the following tools:
 - PHP CS Fixer